amalgam8/amalgam8.github.io/overview.md

 ## Resilience Testing

-The ability to inject and affect the calls to or between microservices provided by A8 proxies, enables another very powerful feature of Amalgam8.
+The ability to inject into and affect the calls to or between microservices provided by A8 proxies, enables another very powerful feature of Amalgam8.
 Isolated end-to-end testing can be run on live systems without involving the microservices themselves.
 Amalgam8 allows you to inject random delays or failures into the call path between microservices